 Finally, in Sweets, Mini chocolate chip cookies, salted caramel bread pudding, horchata, and cinnamon ice cream.

 This cookbook is part recipes and part memoir.
 It is written in homage to the community that keeps Grand Central Market alive.
 The photos show a sense of community by showing someone’s hands in every photo–and I think that is probably my least favorite part of this book.
 Hands working on the food, hands delivering the food…I understand the cookbook is meant to show the people and culture behind the food, so I get why they did it, but hands in my food just isn’t very appetizing.
 Otherwise, this was a really interesting cookbook that helped me understand the culture behind this iconic food market.

-*Thank you to BookSneeze for providing me a complimentary copy of this book from the publisher.
-All opinions and ideas are my own, and have not been swayed in any way.
+*I received a copy of this book from Blogging for Books.
+I was not required to write a positive review.
+All opinions are my own and have not been influenced in any way.